ryan-mcclue/musings/1649152406-basic-desktop-workflow-part-1.md

 For easy substitution, use single letter prefix names like `output_h` and `output_w`.
 Convention for variable arrays, e.g. `Planes plane[1]`, `planes` and `plane_count (use ARRAY_COUNT macro here)` Put for loop statements on separate line to help not be afraid of indentation.
-The ability to map from pixel space to another space is essential (normalisation and lerp) Aspect ratio correction is simply rearranging a ratio.
+Iterate over pixel space and then convert to say, world space for calculations (normalisation and lerp) Aspect ratio correction is simply rearranging a ratio.
 If we determine one side is larger, scale other.
 Use "\r" ASCII code to print a status indicator.